Swetha07062003/AI-Powered-Medical-Image-Analysis/README.md

 # 🩺 AI-Powered Medical Image Analysis
+## ❗ Problem Statement

+Early and accurate detection of lung diseases such as pneumonia is critical for effective medical treatment.
+However, traditional diagnosis using chest X-ray images requires expert radiologists, which can be time-consuming, costly, and prone to human error, especially in resource-limited settings.

+This project aims to develop an AI-powered medical image analysis system that can automatically classify chest X-ray images as **Normal** or **Pneumonia**.
+By leveraging deep learning techniques, the system assists in rapid, reliable, and scalable diagnosis, thereby supporting healthcare professionals and improving patient outcomes.

 ## 📌 Overview
 This project uses Deep Learning to detect **Pneumonia from Chest X-ray images**.
 It includes model training, evaluation metrics, and a Streamlit-based web interface for real-time predictions.